nmerange/nmerange.github.io/_posts/2021-2-13-1000-small-variations,-writing,-and-experiences.md

 ### On Writing

-Yet if I write, I am not experiencing (I am _doing_)\
-If I am genuinely experiencing, I am not writing.\
-Therefore, writing is a projection, memory, or an ideal in the mind's eye.\
+Yet if I write, I am not experiencing the thing in that time.
+Yet I may be reliving it \ If I am genuinely experiencing, I am likely not writing.
+(I am _doing_ and _being_)\ Therefore, writing is usually a projection, memory, or an ideal in the mind's eye.\
-It is not the experience itself
+And not the experience itself

-IF I write in public, I may be in part engaging in a process of self-discovery and "being-in-the-world", yet I am also a bit detached from the world.
-I am also partially engging in a performance as _The Poet_, which has "romantic" connotations.

-We are like quantum states.\
+If I write in public, I feel like I am being myself\
+This is because I _am_ a writer.
+And I write abo stuff that strikes me.\
+I am engaging in a process of self-discovery, of _world_-discovery - for the moment itself I had a huge bunch of thoughts, feelings and experiences that could not be encapsulated without time and processing\
+I am "being-in-the-world"\
+I have seen it before as detachment from the world.\
+I am am aware that for some, I am playing the role of _The Poet_, the bohemian.\
+Yet it is not because I want to be seen like that - but because it is who I am, and it shows a side of me that is personal yet the others don't know what is being written.
+I like tht sense of mystery\/

-When observed, we change, conforming, _collapsing_ into one form of being or another.\
+When observed, we can be tempted to change, conforming, _collapsing_ into one form of being or another.\
 The consciousness who observes the world is conscious of the consciousness of me.\
-I, too, am aware of their attention
+I, too, am aware of their attention\

-Our consciousness tries to make sense of the world, makes it meet our expectations, to some extent, yet the illusion only stretches so far.
-Even if we are aware, we never know how far away we are from "reality".
-This is not a bad thing, we need consciousness to fix problems in our lives, to create magnificent and mundane thoughts, relationships and decisions.
+But I am not captured by their attnetion

+Writing is a physical act.
+It is more concrete than thinking or reflection without that action.
+It's a practical way to encounter and process experiences\
 Our bodies are just as important, alive beings, pulsing systems of movement within us.\
 I can say that _**I**_ would not be here without it.